ADAMS -- Entering Week 5 at 2-2, Hoosac Valley was desperate for a victory against Wahconah.

 Braman ran the ball 13 times for 85 yards and Hill put up 67 yards and a touchdown, while Gage put up 59 on seven carries.

 "It’s been about eight years since I’ve been back there [at tailback], but it felt good," Braman said.
-"Their ends were crashing hard and we were able to bounce
+"Their ends were crashing hard and we were able to bounce a couple of runs to the outside.
+We had some great blocking from the line, they all played amazing."

 The Hurricanes were dominant in the first half, out gaining Wahconah 143-71 and controlling the ball for more than 14 minutes.